 They had also replaced an interior door in the home and had not installed a doorknob.
 So it wasn’t really a door because you couldn’t lock it.

-And then of course the carpet like Wayne mentioned, the carpet was a bit messed up more than normal wear and tear.
-After we walked through the house we had a conversation with the tenant and let her know that we could not approve her request to move until these things were taken care of.
+And then, of course, the carpet like Wayne mentioned, the carpet was a bit messed up more than normal wear and tear.
+We let the tenant know that we could not approve her request to move until these things were taken care of.

 And so what that means is, she can either find a reputable company to fix and repair those damaged areas and then we would sign off on it.
 Or she could have us do it and pay gkhoues for the repairs.

 We have our own maintenance department to repair those things.
 Is there another option?
 So we either fix it, she finds somebody to fix it, or she made a suggestion.
 What was that, Wayne?

 Wayne: That we create an estimate of everything we saw beyond normal and tear.

 And we can definitely do that but we couldn’t do it today.
 She had too much in the house and against the walls.
 She will need to move everything to the center of the room (in all of the rooms).
 We have to be able to see those areas and make sure there’s no further damage.

 Because once we do this itemized estimate, we will be sending it to Section 8 as well as the tenant.
 These items must be resolved before she moves out.
 She must have a zero balance before she can move.